Semen Analysis Calculator — WHO 6th Edition Reference Values

 The total motile count — the product of volume, concentration, and motility — is the single most predictive parameter for natural conception and IUI success.
 A TMC ≥ 20 million predicts good IUI outcomes, while TMC < 5 million typically necessitates IVF with ICSI.
 This calculator quantifies each parameter against reference values and provides an integrated fertility potential assessment.

 Semen analysis reports can be confusing, with multiple parameters and different reference systems.
-This calculator instantly compares all values against the current WHO 2021 standard, generates proper diagnostic terminology, and integrates parameters into a meaningful total motile count — the metric that matters most for fertility prognosis and ART planning.
+This calculator compares all values against the WHO 6th edition reference set, generates proper diagnostic terminology, and integrates parameters into a meaningful total motile count — the metric that matters most for fertility prognosis and ART planning.
 It bridges the gap between a raw laboratory report and clinical decision-making.

 1. Enter all parameters from your semen analysis report, typically provided by an andrology or clinical pathology laboratory.